 Scotch eggs are popular picnic food because they travel well and can be eaten at room temperature or even cold.
 A lot of Scotch eggs in pubs and restaurants and are served with a runny yolk (what is better than a warm runny yolk?)
 This is achieved by soft boiling the eggs so the yolks don’t overcook when they are fried.
 I like them both ways.

-Boil room temperature eggs for 10 minutes.
+Boil room temperature eggs for 4 minutes, to achieve a soft boil.
 Transfer the eggs to cold water then peel.
-Wrap the egg in sausage meat, bread and fry.
+Wrap the egg in sausage mixture, coat in bread crumbs and fry.

-Just like the British dialect can change around the country, some areas of England have adopted their own local Scotch egg recipes.
-I have yet to try the variations on this classic, but one thing is for sure, these eggstraordinary ovals of goodness are a staple in my household.
+Just like the British dialect can change around the country and some areas of England have adopted their own local Scotch egg recipes.
+I have yet to try the variations on this classic, but one thing is for sure, these ‘eggstraordinary’ ovals of goodness are a staple in my household.

 A fried Scotch egg that split while frying